-If you or a loved one are charged with robbery in the Pennsylvania area, we can help you, just contact D’Intino Law Firm and we can start working on your defense today.
+If you or a loved one are charged with robbery in the Pennsylvania area, I can help you, just contact D'Intino Law Firm and start working on your defense today.

 There are different levels of a robbery that hold different penalties, but all of them have one thing in common: any robbery conviction is a felony that includes significant jail time.

 - Theft – is a term that can cover a wide variety of criminal offenses – such as shoplifting and stealing an automobile are both forms of theft.
 Some common theft examples: